Cotalker/documentation/blog/2021-06-01-multiplechoice_subproperties.md

 ---
 title: Subproperty Filter for Multiple-Choice Surveys
-description: New Feature!
+description: An oldie but a goodie!
+Revised documentation with examples.
 Enhance your surveys with the multiple choice component's subproperty filter.
 Apply the filter between concatenating collections to create dynamic surveys.
 image: https://doc.cotalker.com/img/updates/update_multiplechoice_subproperty.png
-draft: true
+draft: false

 ---